-While you’re in Rome you may need a Covid-19 test for medical reasons, for peace of mind, or as a travel requirement.
+While you’re in Rome you may need a Covid-19 test for medical reasons, for peace of mind, or as your Green Pass.
 Here’s how to get a Covid test in Rome, and the different tests available.

-Related article: Find out if you can travel to Rome yet >
+Related article: Find out if you can travel to Rome >

 Many countries require a negative Covid test certificate before they will allow you across their border; many airlines require a negative test certificate before you are allowed to get on the plane.
 These certificates are usually required in the English language (some countries also accept Spanish), but the Italian authorities will only issue certificates in Italian – and countries such as the UK will not accept a translation of the test results – even an officially certified one – only the original.
 However, some private providers in Rome do issue PCR certificates in English.
 Below we explain how to get them.